-9.R.1.4 Indicator Below Expectations At/Near Expectations Above Expectations What These Results Mean For example, your learner may be able to: Describe how simple key elements enhance or add meaning and/or style in a literary text focusing on tone, mood, and purpose.
-Identify simple stated universal themes and their development throughout a text.
+Reading Prose and Poetry See Benchmarks for Excellent Student Thinking 9.R.1.1, 9.R.1.2, 9.R.1.3, 9.R.1.4 Indicator Below Expectations At/Near Expectations Above Expectations What These Results Mean For example, your learner may be able to: Describe how simple key elements enhance or add meaning and/or style in a literary text focusing on tone, mood, and purpose.
+Explain simple stated universal themes and their development throughout a text.
 Explain a narrator's perspective.
 Explain how an author creates basic irony or satire in a literary text.
 Describe the basic characters, structure, and stated themes in an epic poem.
 For example, your learner may be able to: Explain how simple key elements enhance or add meaning and/or style in a literary text focusing on tone, mood, and purpose.
 Analyze simple universal themes and their development throughout a text.
 Analyze a narrator's basic perspective.
 Explain how an author creates basic irony or satire in a literary text.
 Explain the characters, structure, and stated themes in an epic poem.
 For example, your learner may be able to: Explain how key elements enhance or add meaning and/or style in a literary text focusing on tone, mood, and purpose.
 Analyze universal themes and their development throughout a text.
 Analyze a narrator's perspective.
 Explain how an author creates complex irony or satire in a literary text.
 Analyze complex characters, structure, and themes in an epic poem.
-Next Steps (Ask follow-up questions such as How do you know?
-Where did you find it?, etc.) Read literary texts, including epic poetry.
-For example, discuss with your learner: • Key elements and how they enhance meaning. • What is the mood of the text?
-Are there different moods and how do you know? • What is the tone of the text?
-Are there different tones and how do you know? • What is the author's purpose for writing this text?
-Help find evidence to support that purpose. • What is a universal theme in the text?
-Help find evidence to support that message. • Who is the narrator of the text and what is their perspective?
+Next Steps (Ask follow-up questions such as How do you know?, Where did you find it?, etc.) Read literary texts, including epic poetry.
+For example, discuss with your learner: Key elements and how they enhance meaning.
+What is the mood of the text?
+Are there different moods, and how do you know?
+What is the tone of the text?
+Are there different tones, and how do you know?
+What is the author's purpose for writing this text?
+Help find evidence to support that purpose.
+What is a universal theme in the text?
+Find evidence that supports the theme from multiple points in the text.
+Who is the narrator of the text, and what is their perspective?
 Read literary texts, including epic poetry.
-For example, discuss with your learner: • Key elements and how they enhance meaning. • What is the mood of the text?
+For example, discuss with your learner: Key elements and how they enhance meaning.
+What is the mood of the text?
 Does it change?
-Where and how do you know? • What is the tone of the text?
+Where and how do you know?
+What is the tone of the text?
 Does it change?
-Where and how do you know? • What is the author's purpose for writing this text?
-Find evidence to support that purpose. • What is a universal theme in the text?
-What evidence supports that message? • Who is the narrator of the text and what is their perspective?
+Where and how do you know?
+What is the author's purpose for writing this text?
+Find evidence to support that purpose.
+What is a universal theme in the text?
+Find evidence that supports the theme from multiple points in the text.
+Who is the narrator of the text, and what is their perspective?
 Read literary texts, including epic poetry.
-For example, discuss with your learner: • Key elements and how they enhance meaning. • What is the mood of the text?
+For example, discuss with your learner: Key elements and how they enhance meaning.
+What is the mood of the text?
 How does it change?
-Where and how do you know? • What is the tone of the text?
+Where and how do you know?
+What is the tone of the text?
 How does it change?
-Where and how do you know? • What is the author's purpose for writing this text?
-Find evidence to support that purpose. • What are the universal themes in the text?
-What evidence supports those messages? • Who is the narrator of the text and what is their perspective?
+Where and how do you know?
+What is the author's purpose for writing this text?
+Find evidence to support that purpose.
+What are the universal themes in the text?
+Find evidence that supports those themes from multiple points in the text.
+Who is the narrator of the text, and what is their perspective?